Melchor Peredo

-Oscar Melchor Peredo y Garcia (born 6 January 1927) is a Mexican muralist and a representative of the social realist school of mural painting in Mexico.
-His murals depict historical scenes from Mexican history with an emphasis on revolutionary subjects.
+Óscar Melchor Peredo y García (6 January 1927 – 8 April 2026) was a Mexican muralist and a representative of the social realist school of mural painting in Mexico.
+His murals depict scenes from Mexican history with an emphasis on revolutionary subjects.
 His work is featured in public and government buildings across Mexico.
-He has also painted murals in the USA and Europe.
+He also painted murals in the USA and Europe.

-Early years
+Life and career

-Melchor was born 6 January 1927 in Mexico City.
+Melchor was born in Mexico City on 6 January 1927.
 His father Luis G. Peredo was a journalist during the 1910 Mexican Revolution and became a pioneer of Mexican cinema.
-In 1918 Luis directed the silent film "Santa" based on the 1903 naturalist novel by Federico Gamboa.
-At the age of eleven, inspired by the work of muralists Diego Rivera, José Clemente Orozco and David Alfaro Siqueiros, Melchor decided to become a painter.
+In 1918 Luis directed the silent film Santa based on the 1903 naturalist novel by Federico Gamboa.
+At the age of eleven, inspired by the work of muralists Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros, Melchor decided to become a painter.
 He studied at several major art institutes in Mexico City including the Escuela La Esmeralda and the National School of Arts.
 He painted his first mural in 1947 in a maternity clinic, depicting the exploitation of marginalized workers in Mexico City.